thepassle/analyzer2/README.md

 Custom Elements Manifest is a file format that describes custom elements.
 This format will allow tooling and IDEs to give rich information about the custom elements in a given project.
 You can find the repository for the specification of the schema [here](https://github.com/webcomponents/custom-elements-manifest).

+> ✨ Try it out in the [online playground](https://custom-elements-manifest.netlify.app/)! ✨

 ## Install

 ```bash